kisenon

 • A main branch, auto-created at project creation time.

-• A logical pageserver tenant — copy-on-write storage scoped to this project.
+• Copy-on-write storage scoped to this project.
 No other project can read its pages.

 • The Postgres major version pinned at creation.